Non-surgical facelift treatment with Botox & Fillers –

 - Gently apply a cool compress or wrapped ice pack to the treated areas for 15 minutes every few hours as needed to reduce discomfort, swelling, or bruising up to a few days after treatment.
 When bruising occurs it typically resolves within 7-10 days.

 - After treatment, oral and/or topical Arnica may help reduce bruising and swelling.
 You can find Arnica in the natural foods section of your grocery store or local pharmacy.

 - You may also take panadol to reduce pain.
 Avoid consuming alcohol, taking aspirin, ibuprofen, Naprosyn, or anti-inflammatory medications for 4 hours as they may increase bruising.

 - Routine washing and showering are fine with gentle cleansers and moisturisers.

 - One side may heal faster than the other side.
 You must wait 2 weeks before re-treating or correction.

 Contact us immediately if you experience:

 - Fever/chills; area appears red, hot to touch, and angry looking.

-- Severe pain or increasing pain at site; purple blotches at areas not injected; or blanching (whitening or bluish tinge) of the area injected.
+- Severe pain or increasing pain at the site; purple blotches at areas not injected, or blanching (whitening or bluish tinge) of the area injected.